(Updated May 27, 2026) Saga IT

 HL7 v2

-HL7 version 2 remains the dominant messaging standard in healthcare.
-Approximately 95% of US hospitals use HL7 v2 for some or all of their clinical interfaces.
+HL7 version 2 remains the dominant messaging standard in healthcare — used by nearly every US hospital for some or all of their clinical interfaces.
 Messages use a pipe-delimited format (|) transmitted over TCP connections using MLLP (Minimal Lower Layer Protocol).
+For depth on the format, see our HL7 message types primer and HL7 vs FHIR comparison — or parse and inspect a sample HL7 message in the browser to see the segment structure first-hand.

 The most common HL7 v2 message types:

-- ADT (Admit/Discharge/Transfer): Patient registration, admission, discharge, and transfer events.
-These are the backbone of most integration architectures---nearly every downstream system needs to know when a patient arrives, moves, or leaves.
+• ADT (Admit/Discharge/Transfer): Patient registration, admission, discharge, and transfer events.
+These are the backbone of most integration architectures — nearly every downstream system needs to know when a patient arrives, moves, or leaves.

-- ORU (Observations/Results): Lab results, pathology reports, radiology readings, and other clinical observations flowing back to the ordering system.
+• ORU (Observations/Results): Lab results, pathology reports, radiology readings, and other clinical observations flowing back to the ordering system.

-- SIU (Scheduling): Appointment scheduling events used by scheduling systems, patient portals, and analytics platforms.
+• SIU (Scheduling): Appointment scheduling events used by scheduling systems, patient portals, and analytics platforms.

-- MDM (Medical Documents): Clinical document notifications, including transcription results and structured reports.
+• MDM (Medical Documents): Clinical document notifications, including transcription results and structured reports.

-- DFT (Financial Transactions): Charge capture and billing data flowing to revenue cycle systems.
+• DFT (Financial Transactions): Charge capture and billing data flowing to revenue cycle systems.

 FHIR R4